ponylang/ponylang-website/content/blog/last-week-in-pony-070223.md

 Next week's Pony Developmeny Sync would fall on a national holiday in the US.
 Given the likely very low turnout, we've cancelled the sync.

+### No `ponyc` Release This June

+Normally we have a monthly release of `ponyc`.
+However, there's not really any changes worth releasing at this point so, there won't be a June release of `ponyc`.
+The next release is tenatively scheduled for the end of July assuming that:

+- No critical issues are fixed before the end of July
+- Something worth releasing is merged is merged before the end of July

 ### Office Hours

 We have an open Zoom meeting every Friday for the community to get together and well, do whatever they want.
 In theory, Sean T. Allen "owns" the meeting and will often set an agenda.
 Anyone is welcome to show up and participate.
 Got a Pony related problem you need help solving and prefer to do it synchronously?
 Give Office Hours a try.